Trump taking the “Oath of Office” without placing his left hand on the Bible – Courtesy of Time Magazine

 Nuclear War

-Yellowstone Caldera (Note: There are three Yellowstone Caldera bonus stories available in today’s Post.)
+Yellowstone Caldera & Other Volcanoes (Note: There are no Yellowstone Caldera bonus stories available in today’s Post.)

 IAEA Weekly News (Friday’s only)